upcmd/updocs-content/logs/c0100_vvvvv.md

       Name: "",
       Do: {
         {
-          "cmd": {
+          "name": "query",
+          "desc": "query using ref var ymlstr and query a registered var by default in global", "cmd": {
             "ymlkey": "ymlstr",
             "path": "student",
             "reg": "student_info"
-          },
-          "name": "query",
-          "desc": "query using ref var ymlstr and query a registered var by default in global" }
+          }
+        }
       },
       Dox: <nil>,